andrewwang247/marriage/README.md

 # Matching

-Python implementations for the Stable Marriage Problem (SMP) and the Stable Roommates Problem (SRP).
+Python implementations for the Stable Marriage Problem (SMP) using the Gale-Shapley algorithm.

 ## Usage

+The program uses Click to produce the following command line interface.
 Execute with `python3 matching.py` [OPTIONS]

 Options:

-  -a, --algorithm TEXT:  Choose SMP or SRP algorithm.  [required]

-  -i, --input FILE:  Path to input file on which to run algorithm. [required]
+  -i, --input FILE:  Path to input file on which to run SMP algorithm. [required]

   -o, --output FILE:  Path to output file in which to print results.